lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 <h4 id="constants">Constants</h4>

-Global constants are avoided.
+Global constants shall be avoided.

-The constants within a type declaration are grouped logically into private case-less `enum`s as their static properties.
-Using case-less `enum`s instead of structures or classes prevents unwanted initialization of the containing entity, without adding the explicit private empty initializer.
+The constants within a type declaration shall be grouped logically into private case-less `enum`s as their static properties.
+Using case-less `enum`s instead of structures or classes prevents unwanted initialization of the containing entity, without adding an explicit private empty initializer.

 [Return to Table of Contents](#table-of-contents)

 <h4 id="colons">Colons</h4>

 Colons always have no space on the left and one space on the right.
-Exceptions are ternary operators (`?`-`:`), dictionaries, and the selector syntax (e.g., `addTarget(_:action:)`).
+Exceptions are ternary operators (`?`-`:`) and dictionaries.

 **Do**: `let scoreTable: [String : Int] = [:]`